nrhodes03/milestone/README.md

 # milestone
-i started by reserching the topic i then inserted information and images i added links to the images finally i inserted the faunt nd background
+I started by reserching the topic.
+I then inserted information and.
+I added links to the images.
+Finally i inserted the faunt nd background.